MDallah/p48-protocol-web-mpv-linker/README.md

 1. Open YouTube.
 2. Click the red `🔻` button next to any video or Short.

-   - the button will appear next to the view count of each video.
+   - The button will appear next to the view count of each video.

      <img src="./imgs/yt-btn-preview.png" alt="yt-btn-preview" width="400"/>

-3. The video will automatically open in `mpv`.
+3. The video will automatically open in `mpv`, attempting to use your saved quality preference.

 ### Manually Add Links (Popup)